Hanohano Hale

 No analysis available

-Multiple remarks reference a 'sandwich lease' with a stated end date in December 2023.
+Multiple remarks reference a sandwich lease and explicitly state it runs until December 2023.
 Using the explicit expiration mention, the lease expiry year is 2023.

 Searched for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' across all remarks.
-No explicit statements were found, so VA approval is not indicated in the listings.
+No explicit statements supporting VA loan approval were found, so VA approval is not indicated in the public remarks.

-Reviewed all public remarks for explicit HOA/building insurance language (e.g., 'fully insured', 'walls-in coverage', 'fully covered insurance') and found none.
-With no explicit statement, this is reported as false with medium confidence.
+Reviewed all public remarks for explicit insurance language (e.g., 'fully insured', 'full insurance', 'walls-in coverage', 'comprehensive building insurance') and found none.
+With no explicit statement in the remarks, this is set to false with medium confidence.

 No analysis available

-Searched all remarks for keywords like 'fire life safety evaluation passed', 'FLSE', 'fire safety certified', 'life safety compliant', and 'passed fire inspection' and found no references.
-Because there is no explicit statement and no existing current value, the field is reported as false with medium confidence (absence of mention likely means not stated publicly).
+Searched all public remarks for keywords such as 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' with no matches.
+Because there is no explicit statement in the remarks and no prior confirmed value, this is set to false with medium confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.